-This man is wearing the habit of a Franciscan friar, an order of monks founded to follow the teachings of Saint Francis of Assisi.
+This man is wearing the habit of a Franciscan friar (this order of monks was founded to follow the teachings of Saint Francis of Assisi).
 His pose, eyes cast down and apparently lost in thought, reflects the Franciscan way of life – one of simplicity and prayer.
 The theme was clearly one which interested Rembrandt.
 Soon after this, in 1660 and 1661, he made two other paintings of men in Franciscan habits.
 One – apparently modelled by his son, Titus – is now in the Rijksmuseum in Amsterdam, the other is in Helsinki.
 He also made an etching of Saint Francis praying beneath a tree (1657).

 This raises an intriguing question.
 Why, at a time when the Christian religion was sharply polarised, when he was a Protestant living in a Protestant community, would Rembrandt have been interested in a Roman Catholic order such as the Franciscans?